 - Creative photo manipulation

 Image Transparent Background operation works like a magic.
-Doing it properly, you can have the subject ready for further use.
+By doing it properly, you can have the subject ready for further use.
 You can add shadow with the subject and create a different impression.
 For product images, this operation has significant values.
 Also, for another graphic editing, you can have accessibility to use the subject in many places.
-Though there are other ways of using image subject, background transparency has no alternative.
+Though there are other ways of using image subjects, background transparency has no alternative.

 How do I make an image have a transparent background?

 Ans: Make a selection of the image subject in Photoshop then mask the selection.
 You will have an image with a transparent background.

 How do I remove the background from an image in Photoshop?

 Ans: In Photoshop you can follow two ways to remove the background from an image.
 After selection, use a mask.
 Or, after selection, copy the selection into another layer and hide the original image.